chiyonofujikam/broadcast_server/README.md

 By default, the port is defined in `config.py` (example: `8088`).

-Logs will be saved to `server.log`.
+Logs will be saved to `.logs/server.log`.

 ---